-The College of Business awards the Bachelor of Science degree upon successful completion of a four-year curriculum of 126 or 127 semester hours as prescribed.
-Students may select one of the majors shown in the "College of Business Degrees, Majors, and Concentrations" table, page 185.
+The College of Business awards the Bachelor of Science degree upon successful completion of a four-year curriculum of 120 semester hours as prescribed above.
+Students may select one of the majors shown in the "College of Business Degrees, Majors, and Concentrations" table, page 225.
 Each major is administered by the academic unit indicated.